rnx2024/RF-Model-for-Job-Rejection/README.md

 ## Predicting Job Rejections using Random Forest Model

+This project trains an RF model to predict rejections using a dataset of more than 25K jobs.
 The data is preprocessed and fed into a Random Forest Regressor model to predict the probability of rejection based on various features.

 # Features